vwkd/code-system/src/encodings/encoding.md

 ### Character encoding

 - bijective mapping between code space and sequence of bytes
-- note: might be different from coded character set mapping if doesn't map code point identical to binary byte ❗️
+- note: might be different from coded character set mapping if doesn't map code point to bytes in binary ❗️
 - also just called encoding